taichi-dev/taichi_elements/README.md

 # Taichi Elements
-High-Performance Continuum Physics Engine in Taichi (work in progress)
+High-Performance Continuum Physics Engine in Taichi (work in progress) The short-term plan is to build a reusable water/elastic/snow/sand/mud simulator, and integrate it into Blender.

 ## How to run
  - Install [Taichi](https://github.com/yuanming-hu/taichi) with pip